seanslma/maki/Data/Forecast/ExponentialSmoothing.md

 It's important to analyze the data and choose the appropriate variant of Exponential Smoothing or other forecasting techniques based on the characteristics of the time series data.

 ## parameters
-- \[\alpha]\: The smoothing factor for the level component.
+- alpha ($\alpha$): The smoothing factor for the level component.
 It controls the weight given to the most recent observation in the data.
 Values of α range between 0 and 1, where 0 means no weight is given to the most recent observation (ignoring it entirely), and 1 means only the most recent observation is considered for forecasting.
 - Beta (β): The smoothing factor for the trend component.
 It determines the weight given to the most recent trend when calculating future trends.
 Like α, values of β also range between 0 and 1.
 - Gamma (γ): The smoothing factor for the seasonal component.
 It determines the weight given to the most recent seasonal observation when calculating future seasonal patterns.
 Like α and β, values of γ also range between 0 and 1.
 - Seasonal Period (m): The number of time periods in each season.
 For example, if the data exhibits yearly seasonality, m would be 12 for monthly data.